CountDeMonet/SaitekSwitchPanelArduinoReplacement/README.md

 This uses the switch panel as a standard keyboard so be careful flipping switches when not in FSX.
 I start my flights with the planes completely cold so setup a default flight configuration for that or make sure the switches are set match your initial plane configuration when starting the simulator.

-There are some annoying things about this but it does work well
+There are some annoying things about this but it does work well.
+Here is a youtube video showing how well it works

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/NsAlKy_XCAE/0.jpg)](https://www.youtube.com/watch?v=NsAlKy_XCAE "Fixing Saitek Proflight Switch Panel with Arduino")